Pakeezah (soundtrack): Najariya Ki Maari

 The song was composed by Naushad.
 During the production of the film, Naushad found Rajkumari, one of the first female playback singers of India, singing in the chorus to make her ends meet.
 Deeply pained, Naushad gave an entire song to her as a mark of respect.
 In the film, the song plays in the background when the protagonist goes to meet her ill friend.
+This song was reused in the Netflix series Heeramandi.
+This version was sung by Madhubanti Bagchi and performed by actress Sanjeeda Sheikh onscreen.

 Selected songs from Pakeezah Rang Barang

 Ghulam Mohammed composed a total of 15 songs for the film out of which only six were used.
-The nine other songs had not been used in the film and as a token of good faith to the composer, Kamal Amrohi compiled these tracks and had them released by HMV as ‘Pakeezah Rang Barang’; an enchanting assortment of Thumri, Ghazal, Qawwali and Mujra fills the brim of this musical odyssey.
+The nine other songs had not been used in the film and as a token of good faith to the composer, Kamal Amrohi compiled these tracks and had them released by His Master's Voice as ‘Pakeezah Rang Barang’; an enchanting assortment of Thumri, Ghazal, Qawwali and Mujra fills the brim of this musical odyssey.
 This album was released exclusively by Saregama in 1977.